stardog-union/stardog-graviton/README.md

 AWS_SECRET_ACCESS_KEY=<a valid aws secret key>
 ```

+The account associated with the access tokens must have the ability to
+ create IAM credentials and full EC2 access.

 Both `terraform` and `packer` must be in your system path.

 ### Launch a cluster: